Wong Ka Kui: Death

 On 26 June, several music fans of Beyond gathered at the carpark lot of the Commercial Radio Hong Kong Station to pray for him.
-The next day, as doctors declared the case helpless, a Traditional Chinese medicine practitioner arrived to treat Wong, who showed slight improvement afterwards.
-Six days later, at 16:15, in Tokyo Women's Medical University Hospital, on 30 June 1993, a Japanese representative announced Wong's death in a press conference.
+The next day, as doctors declared the case hopeless, a traditional Chinese medicine practitioner arrived to treat Wong, who showed slight improvement afterwards.
+Six days later, on 30 June 1993, at 16:15 at the Tokyo Women's Medical University Hospital, a Japanese representative announced Wong's death in a press conference.

 Wong's body was transported to Hong Kong on 3 July, with hundreds of people awaiting its arrival at Kai Tak Airport.
 His funeral procession took place two days later, bringing various major streets in Hong Kong to a standstill.
 Thousands of celebrities and fans attended his funeral service.
 Wong was buried in Tseung Kwan O Chinese Permanent Cemetery, with his Martin D-28 acoustic guitar.
 His tombstone is made of white marble and bears the image of a guitar.
+Every year on his birthday and the anniversary of his passing, fans gather at his tomb to pay their respects.

 Legacy

-The song "Boundless Oceans, Vast Skies" was written by Wong and has been an anthem of Cantonese rock music and one of Beyond's signature songs.
+The song "Boundless Oceans, Vast Skies" was written by Wong in 1993 and has been an anthem of Cantonese rock music and one of Beyond's signature songs.
+On 12 April 2022, it became the first Cantonese song to reach 100 million views on YouTube.

 During a concert of Beyond in 2003, Wong was resurrected in the form of a life-size video projection, alongside the remaining band members while they sang the song "Combat for Twenty Years" (抗戰二十年) in memory of him 10 years after his death.

 On 8 November 2005, Hong Kong post office released a stamp collection called "Hong Kong Pop Singers".
 Wong was one of the five singers who had their images printed on stamps.

-In a vote conducted by Sina China in 2007, Wong was one of the Most Missed Celebrity along with Leslie Cheung and Anita Mui.
-There are many tribute songs dedicated to him, including "The Champion of Love" by the rock band Bakufu-Slump, "Him" by the rock band Soler, "Wish You Well" by his brother Wong Ka Keung, "Paradise" by Beyond, "Combat for twenty years" by Beyond and "The Story" by Paul Wong.
+In a vote conducted by Sina China in 2007, Wong was one of the Most Missed Celebrities along with Leslie Cheung and Anita Mui.
+Many tribute songs have been written and dedicated to him, including "The Champion of Love" by the rock band Bakufu-Slump, "Him" by the rock band Soler, "Wish You Well" by his brother Wong Ka Keung, "Paradise" by Beyond, "Combat for twenty years" by Beyond and "The Story" by Paul Wong.

-Beginning in December 2007, Radio Television Hong Kong (RTHK) released a documentary series called "A Legend Never Dies", featuring Roman Tam, Anita Mui, Leslie Cheung, Teresa Teng, Wong Ka Kui and Danny Chan.
-The episode of Wong was aired on TVB on 26 January 2008.
-The episode labelled Wong Ka Kui "The Spring Water of Hong Kong Music Industry."
+In December 2007, Radio Television Hong Kong (RTHK) released a documentary series called "A Legend Never Dies", featuring Roman Tam, Anita Mui, Leslie Cheung, Teresa Teng, Wong Ka Kui and Danny Chan.
+The episode of Wong aired on TVB on 26 January 2008.
+The episode is entitled: Wong Ka Kui "The Spring Water of Hong Kong Music Industry."

-Asteroid 41742 Wongkakui was named in his memory on 29 May 2018.
+The asteroid 41742 Wongkakui was named in his memory on 29 May 2018.